leanprover-community/mathlib3/docs/install_debian_details.md

   ```

 * Then we install a small tool called `update-mathlib` that which will handle
-  updating mathlib according to the need of your current project.
+  updating mathlib according to the needs of your current project.
   It will live in `$HOME/.mathlib` and add a line to `$HOME/.profile`.
   ```bash
   curl https://raw.githubusercontent.com/leanprover-community/mathlib/master/scripts/remote-install-update-mathlib.sh -sSf | bash